DBarbosaDev/QRLIT/README.md

 # QRLIT: Quantum Reinforcement Learning for Database Index Tuning

-QRLIT is a Quantum-classical algorithm version of "Intelligent Index Tuning Using Reinforcement Learning".
+QRLIT is a Quantum-classical algorithm version of SMARTIX.
 This version is based on the available source code in repository **rl-db-indexing** (https://github.com/Chotom/rl-db-indexing)

 ---